What is the NFP employment indicator and how does it affect the US dollar exchange rate?

 NFP employment

-Non-Farm Payrolls (NFP) is one of the key indicators of the country's economic health for the United States of America.
+Non-Farm Payrolls (NFP) is a key indicator of the economic health of the United States.

-Job growth indicates a strengthening economy and a potential increase in consumer spending, which in turn could lead to higher inflation and, as a result, a tightening of monetary policy by the Federal Reserve.
+Job growth indicates a strengthening economy and a potential increase in consumer spending, which in turn could lead to higher inflation and, consequently, a tightening of monetary policy by the Federal Reserve.

-How does the NFP report affect the US dollar exchange rate?
+How the NFP report affects the US dollar

-The publication date of the report can be seen in the economic calendar , while the US dollar exchange rate may react to the upcoming news even before its release based on forecasts:
+The release date of the report can be found in the economic calendar , and the US dollar exchange rate can react to the upcoming news even before its release based on forecasts:

 Our economic calendar indicates three values: